 There are competitive intra-school and inter-school fixtures available in the main sports of the term.
 There are also lunchtime clubs in each sport to augment the contact time of each pupil per week.

-Pupils are given access to, and contacts for, outside clubs
+There is a busy fixtures programme for all pupils, at a range of performance levels, which takes place during the week as well as at the weekends.
+Pupils are given access to and contacts for outside clubs.

-Pupils are continually assessed in four strands of learning: Acquiring and Developing Skills; Selecting and Applying Skills, Tactics and Compositional Ideas; Knowledge and Understanding of Fitness and Health; Evaluating and Improving Performance.
+Marks will be given for attainment, and effort, each term.
+Marks are accompanied by a comment or explanation to help the pupils and parents understand how to improve levels of performance.
+Pupils are continually assessed in four strands of learning - Acquiring and Developing Skills; Selecting and Applying Skills, Tactics and Compositional Ideas; Knowledge and Understanding of Fitness and Health; Evaluating and Improving Performance.
+There are celebration assemblies at the end of each term to award pupils for effort, enthusiasm, excellence, and improvement.
+Our Harrodian Sports values underpin some assessment decisions too.